dmccuk/terraform/README.md

 1. Install Terraform.
 2. Have an account on AWS (free Tier if possible).
 3. Some basic knowledge of AWS.
-  * Creating and using .pem file.
+  * Creating and download your .pem file.
-  * Setting up basic security groups.
+  * Set up a security group.
-  * Creating Access keys and access secrets.
+  * Create your Access key and access secret (one time creation).
-  * Familiure with the AWS console.
+  * Familiarity with the AWS console.

 ## Now on your server (where you have installed Terraform)